The64thGamer/cheeseepedia/content/jftsl2bb03c81t4g/content.md

 ## Trivia
 - The show directly mentions the Homely for Christmas album released to ShowBiz Pizza Places in 1987, with Beach Bear reprising the song 'Please Come Home for Christmas'
 - Beach Bear's segment is also one of the only known times the live recording of a song with their VA is shown alongside their animated character performance.
-- The segment 'Daddy's Hands' is directly off the Shooter Jennings 2012 album 'Family Man', and is not rerecorded for the showtape.{{< cite 3 >}}
+- The segment 'Daddy's Hands' is directly off the Shooter Jennings 2012 album 'Family Man', and is not rerecorded for the showtape.[3]